zzyAnna/RAGEN/README.md

   <a href="#"><img src="https://img.shields.io/badge/🔍_Post-34A853?style=for-the-badge&logoColor=white" alt="Post"></a>
 </p>

+**2025.3.8 Update:**

-**NOTE: In previous veRL implementation, there is a [KL term issue](https://github.com/volcengine/verl/pull/179/files), which has been fixed in recent versions.**
+1. In previous veRL implementation, there is a [KL term issue](https://github.com/volcengine/verl/pull/179/files), which has been fixed in recent versions.
+2. We find evidence from multiple sources that PPO could be more stable than GRPO training in [Open-Reasoner-Zero](https://x.com/rosstaylor90/status/1892664646890312125), [TinyZero](https://github.com/Jiayi-Pan/TinyZero), and [Zhihu](https://www.zhihu.com/search?type=content&q=%E6%97%A0%E5%81%8FGRPO).
+We have changed the default advantage estimator to GAE (using PPO).

 ## Overview